A bottom-up approach to the strong CP problem: Towards a UV completion

 Matching this set of equations to the matrix form of Eq.~\eqref{eq:FBP} reduces the freedom of the \(\U(2)\) rotations as the structure is dictated by the simple symmetry patterns.
 We find the conditions

-The first condition on the global phase is our essential solution to the strong \CP{} problem and the reason why Eq.~\eqref{eq:argdetphases} vanishes.
-(Of course, this is trivial as Eq.~\eqref{eq:FBP} exhibits no global phase.)
-The second condition gives the off-diagonal phase in Eq.~\eqref{eq:FBP} as \(\delta_m = \delta_{L(R)} + \beta_{L(R)}\).
-And the third condition plainly says that left and right unitary transformations rotate in opposite directions.
-Actually, there is no need for prohibiting a global phase for the mass matrix as the left rotations \(\Mat{L}\) (that are phenomenologically important) are defined via the object \(\Mat{M}\Mat{M}^\dag\).
-Still, the phases of \(\Mat{L}\) and \(\Mat{M}\) would be unrelated.
+Identifying the impact of those relations is rather trivial in comparison with Eq.~\eqref{eq:FBP}, as the mass matrix there clearly exhibits no global phase (and thus \(\alpha_L = \alpha_R\)), and the off-diagonal phase is given by \(\delta_m = \delta_{L(R)} + \beta_{L(R)}\), as combination of the two relevant phases in the \(\SU(2)\) rotation.
+Notice that, although Eq.~\eqref{eq:FBP} is not left-right symmetric (the mass matrix is anti-Hermitian), one gets roughly the same conditions on the left and right rotation matrices.
+The last relation, \(\theta_L = -\theta_R\) follows after commuting the phase matrices through and absorbing phases in a redefinition of the fermion fields.
+This redefinition does not fully apply to the three-family case and thus there is a remaining \CP-violating phase in the mixing.

-The constraints of Eqs.~\eqref{eqs:conditions} provide very valuable information especially on the \emph{right-handed} rotations coded in \(\Mat{R}\) resulting in the clear prediction that mixing angles of the right-handed sector have exactly the same magnitude as the known left-handed (\ie CKM) ones.
-The future detection of right-handed currents may be a razor to finally rule the proposed description out, although we do not predict right-handed currents at all!
-As side remark, let us note that recent investigations on minimal left-right symmetric models hint toward the same conclusion of \(\Mat{V}_\text{CKM}^R = \Mat{V}_\text{CKM}^L\)~\cite{Senjanovic:2014pva, Senjanovic:2015yea}.
-Surprisingly, we do no get exact equality but rather find for the right-handed sector the angles $\theta_{12}^{\text{CKM},R} = \theta_{12}^{\text{CKM},L}$, $\theta_{23}^{\text{CKM},R} = \theta_{23}^{\text{CKM},L}$, and $\theta_{13}^{\text{CKM},R} \approx \theta_{13}^{\text{CKM},L} / 10$, which results from the intricate structure of \(\Mat{V}_\text{CKM}\) in Ref.~\cite{Hollik:2014jda}.
+The constraints of Eqs.~\eqref{eqs:conditions} provide very valuable information especially on the \emph{right-handed} rotations coded in \(\Mat{R}\) resulting in the clear prediction that the individual mixing angles of the right-handed sector have exactly the same magnitude as the known left-handed (\ie{}CKM) ones.
+The future detection of right-handed currents may be a razor to finally rule out the proposed description.
+Note, that we do not predict right-handed currents at all.
+If, however, a right-handed counterpart to the electroweak gauge group exists, the corresponding CKM matrix cannot be arbitrary in that description.